-There have been changes in actuarial assumptions since the June 30, 2013 valuation.
+There have been changes in actuarial assumptions since the June 30, 2015 valuation.
 Certain actuarial assumptions for State Employees, Legislators, and Board of Education were updated to match the assumptions used for State Employees in the most recent pension valuation for the Employees' Retirement System of Rhode Island (ERSRI).
 Changes were made to the following assumptions:

-- Merit and longevity portion of the salary increase assumption
+- a.
+Merit and longevity portion of the salary increase assumption

-- Rates of separation from active membership
+- b.
+Rates of separation from active membership

-- Rates of retirement
+- c.
+Rates of retirement

-- Rates of disability
+- d.
+Rates of disability

+- e.
+The mortality assumption

-In addition, the wage inflation was changed to 3.75% for State Police in order to match the most recent actuarial valuation of the State Police Retirement Benefits Trust.
-Also the health care trend assumption has been reset to 9.0% the first year trending down to 3.5% over 10 years.
+In addition, the rates of salary increase (including 3.0% wage inflation) were changed to 4.0% to 14.0% for State Police, 3.0% for the Judges and 3.0% to 6.0% for State Employees, Legislators, and Board of Education to match the most recent actuarial valuation of Employees Retirement System of Rhode Island.
+Also, the health care trend assumption has been reset to 9.0% in the first year trending down to 3.5% over 14 years.

-The Excise Tax load on pre-65 liabilities was increased from 11.0% to 13.8%.
+The Excise Tax load on pre-65 liabilities was decreased from 13.8% to 11.0%.
 The excise tax has been delayed by one year; however, the rate increase in pre-65 pre-capita costs has out-paced increases in price inflation which has a lowering effect on the excise tax.

-The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2020.
+The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2022.
 The excise tax is 40% of costs above a threshold.
-The actual actuarial assumptions used in the most recent valuations assume that the plans will be subject to the excise tax in 2020.
+The actual actuarial assumptions used in the most recent valuations assume that the plans will be subject to the excise tax in 2022.